kframpton/Homework/README.md

 # Storied Take Home Assignment

 ### Running
-Can be run either in Visual Studio, or directly from published exe
+Can be run either in Visual Studio, or directly from Published\StoriedTakeHomeWebApi.exe

 ## Urls
 - https://localhost:7096